Reflecting boundary induced modulation of tripartite coherence harvesting: Tripartite coherence harvesting for detectors aligned parallel and orthogonal to the boundary

 Using the same method, the corresponding quantities for the other detector pairs $C_{BC}, X_{BC}, f_{BC}(L), g_{BC}(L)$, as well as $C_{AC}, X_{AC}, f_{AC}(L),$ and $g_{AC}(L)$, are obtained straightforwardly.
 To examine how the boundary influences coherence harvesting differently depending on geometry, we compare the orthogonal configuration analyzed here with the parallel arrangement studied previously.
 In this subsection, we denote quantum coherence harvested by the detectors arranged orthogonally to the boundary as $C^{v}_\mathrm{l_1}$, and the corresponding results are presented in Figs. \ref{Fig.5}-\ref{Fig.7}.

-Fig. \ref{Fig.5} displays the harvested coherence $C^{v}_\mathrm{l_1}$ in the orthogonal configuration as a function of the separation $L/\sigma$.
-A direct comparison with the parallel configuration shown in Fig. \ref{Fig.2} reveals a clear and consistent trend: for the same detector-boundary distance $\Delta z/\sigma = 1$ and identical spectral parameters, the orthogonal alignment systematically yields larger coherence than the parallel one.
-Accordingly, the curves in Fig. \ref{Fig.5} lie uniformly above their counterparts in Fig. \ref{Fig.2}.
+Fig. \ref{Fig.5}(a) and (b) display the harvested coherence $C^{v}_{\mathrm{l_1}}$ in the orthogonal configuration as a function of the detector separation $L/\sigma$.
+Fig. \ref{Fig.5}(c) and (d) explicitly show the difference $C^{v}_{\mathrm{l_1}}-C^{p}_{\mathrm{l_1}}$ as functions of the detector separation $L/\sigma$ and the energy gap $\Omega_C\sigma$.
+A direct comparison with the parallel configuration shown in Fig. \ref{Fig.2} reveals a clear and consistent trend: for the same detector-boundary distance $\Delta z/\sigma = 1$ and identical spectral parameters, the orthogonal configuration systematically yields a larger amount of harvested coherence than the parallel one, as evidenced by the positive values of $C^{v}_{\mathrm{l_1}}-C^{p}_{\mathrm{l_1}}$ in Figs. \ref{Fig.5}(c) and (d).
 This behavior demonstrates that orienting the detector array perpendicular to the reflecting boundary more effectively alleviates the boundary-induced suppression of quantum coherence under otherwise identical geometric and spectral conditions.

 In Fig. \ref{Fig.6}, we present the behavior of quantum coherence $C^{v}_\mathrm{l_1}$ as a function of the normalized distance $\Delta z/\sigma$ between the detectors and the reflecting boundary.
 Similar to the case where the detectors are aligned parallel to the boundary, the coherence initially increases monotonically with $\Delta z/\sigma$ and gradually saturates at a steady value, indicating that the suppressive influence of the boundary diminishes with increasing separation.
 However, in contrast to the parallel configuration, $C^{v}_\mathrm{l_1}$ does not vanish at $\Delta z/\sigma = 0$ for the perpendicular alignment, and the overall coherence level is higher across the range.
 This can be attributed to the larger effective coupling distance between the detector system and the boundary in the perpendicular orientation, which weakens the boundary-induced suppression.
 As a result, stronger quantum coherence is achieved in the near-boundary region under this configuration.
 This finding provides not only a deeper insight into the role of boundary in modulating quantum coherence, but also a practical guideline for enhancing the stability and controllability of quantum properties in relativistic settings.